How I Met George Burns

 Who WAS George Burns?

 George Burns was born Nathan Birnbaum on January 20, 1896 in New York City.
 He was the ninth of 12 children born to Jewish immigrants from Romania.
 His mother passed away at an early age from an influenza epidemic and “Nattie” as he was known, went to work at various menial jobs to help support the family.
-While working in a candy shop at the age of seven, Burns and fellow co-workers used to use their free time singing and harmonizing current songs.
+While working in a candy shop at the age of seven, Burns and fellow co-workers used their free time singing and harmonizing current songs.
 After someone gave them a few coins to perform, he knew show business was the thing for him.

 Burns began in Vaudeville, then went on to become a top comedian, an Oscar winning actor, and a best selling author of 10 books, before he passed away on March 9, 1996, 49 days after his 100th birthday.
 He always gave the credit for his rise in show business to his partner and wife, Grace Ethel Cecile Rosalie Allen.